gitjuba/javascript-roguelike/LOG.md

 Anyway, everything related to handling the log buffer can conveniently be encapsulated to the `Logger` class (or (constructor) function or whatever it is you call them).

 I'm seeing some patterns and "stuff-going-to-its-right-place" now.
 For example, procedures which require only the coordinates of one or two entities fall naturally to the `LivingEntity` class.

+## 2021-08-19

+Some of the game logic gets easily mixed in with the rendering code.
+For example, monsters became "seen" in the `renderObjects` method.
+Move that to the `updateState` method: After player has finished their turn, loop over monsters and check if they are seen.

+I should create a visibility mask (a simple 2D array) which is updated whenever the player moves, so the `isVisible` function need not be called more than once for every tile within the player visibility radius.
+Have to combine it with updating the seen mask of the level.
+It could actually be a property of the level, together with the seen mask.
+Update them together in the `Level.placePlayer` method.

+Ok, I need one turns worth of visibility history.
+Let's just have another `isVisible` array in the level object.

+Should probably combine some of the rendering loops, at least _seen_ and _visible_.
+On the other hand, is it faster to render all the stuff on one canvas first, instead of going back and forth between them?